Sex and the City (newspaper column)

-"Sex and the City" is a newspaper column written by Candace Bushnell for The New York Observer from 1994 to 1996.
+"Sex and the City" was a newspaper column written by Candace Bushnell for The New York Observer from 1994 to 1996.
 The column was based on her and her friends' lifestyles living in New York City in the 1990s.
 An anthology of Bushnell's columns was published as a book of the same name in 1996.
-The columns became the basis for the HBO television series Sex and the City, which led to the 2008 film of the same name, a 2010 sequel, and the HBO Max series And Just Like That….
+The columns became the basis for the HBO television series Sex and the City, which led to the 2008 film of the same name, a 2010 sequel, and the (HBO) Max revival of the series And Just Like That....

 Newspaper column

 Candace Bushnell was working as a freelance writer in New York City when her editor at The New York Observer offered her a column.
 She based it on her and her friend's experiences as single women in their thirties living in the city, "all of whom seemed to have had a never-ending series of freakish and horrifying experiences with men".
 The column's name, "Sex and the City", is a play on the 1962 advice book Sex and the Single Girl.
 "Sex and the City" first appeared in the Observer on November 28, 1994.
 The column became popular and readers would purchase the Observer solely for it.
 The column has been credited with creating the terms "toxic bachelors" and "serial daters".
 Bushnell originally wrote the column from her first-person perspective, but later invented the semi-autobiographical character of "Carrie" so her parents would not be aware that they were reading about her sex life.